-Datasets We train on image pairs from the SUN3D dataset [34] and the SUNCG dataset [27].
+We train on image pairs from the SUN3D dataset (Xiao et al, 2013) and the SUNCG dataset (Song et al, 2017).
 For SUN3D we sample image pairs with a baseline of up to 40cm.
 For SUNCG we generate images with normally distributed baselines with standard deviation 15cm and rotation angles with standard deviation 0.15 radians.
 When sampling an image pair we reject samples with an image overlap of less than 50%.
 For keyframe depth maps $\mathbf{D}^{K}$ , we use the ground truth depth from the datasets during training.